 You can place a pillow under the chin.
 It will help extend the bully’s short neck and airways and reduce obstructive soft tissue.

-You should always consider RX therapeutics; examples are
+You should always consider non-prescription bully therapeutics; examples are:

 Help support the immune system in fighting infections, immune-mediated conditions, chronic disease, and cancer